WrappedUsername/apexmite-jac/README.md

 The structure of the app will be in the form of a graph.

+- The DNN will be using a rectified linear unit (ReLU) for a faster network.

 - Creating markdown mermaid diagrams as pseudocode:

 ```mermaid